Skip to Content

-Starting a fun transport theme with your kids, or are they just fascinated with the topic and want to learn more?
+Are you starting a fun transport theme with your kids, or are they just fascinated by the topic and want to learn more?

-Transportation art for preschool can easily be incorporated into any day.
+Transport-themed art for preschoolers can easily be incorporated into any day.
 With common materials like paper plates, crayons, markers, construction paper, boards and glue, kids can “build” a variety of fun vehicles.

 Offer a variety of toy plastic vehicles that can easily be washed.
-Tell children to dip them into paints and then stamp, roll, or wheel them across large sheets of paper to make interesting tracks and designs.
+Ask children to dip them into paint and then stamp, roll, or wheel them across large sheets of paper to create interesting tracks and designs.

 A similar process can be followed by flattening clay or playdough on the table and then running the wheels of toy vehicles over the expanse to make tyre tracks.